Fridays from Camp:

 How is your relationship with the Buildings and Grounds Committee (BG)?

-It’s awesome that for the first time since I have been working here the BG and the Board have embraced the fact that we cannot put band aids on things anymore.
+It’s awesome that for the first time since I have been working here the BG and the Board have embraced the fact that we cannot put bandages on things anymore.
 Things have to be fixed, and quality program needs quality facilities.
 Trying to develop emergency funds and contingency funds, setting a realistic maintenance budget aside, these are all necessary and great ideas.
 The BG and the Board have been very proactive in this.
 I appreciate the members of the BG and their backgrounds, Michael Saratovsky, he is in the trade, he knows his stuff.
 Seabrook is an engineer, Spurge is very knowledgeable too.

 What do you think of the Strategic Plan which is currently seeking feedback from the CRS community?